Important ways to speak out and make a difference

 Whenever you read an article or watch a show that has something to do with wild cats that you like, make sure you post a comment about it or send an email to the reporter directly.
 The more positive comments they receive on a story, the more likely they are to cover that topic again.

 Remember to also share the positive stories you read and see!

-- Email your friends
+- Email it to friends to educate them

 Anything and everything you do WILL make a difference!

 How do you find media in your area and your Congressional representatives?